Johannes Agricola: Early life

 Agricola was born at Eisleben, whence he is sometimes called Magister Islebius.
 He studied at Wittenberg, where he soon gained the friendship of Martin Luther.
 In 1519 he accompanied Luther to the great assembly of German divines at Leipzig, and acted as recording secretary.
 After teaching for some time in Wittenberg, he went to Frankfurt in 1525 to establish the Protestant mode of worship.
 He had resided there only a month when he was called to Eisleben, where he remained until 1526 as teacher in the school of St Andrew, and preacher in the Nicolai church.

 Controversy

 In 1536 he was recalled to teach in Wittenberg, and was welcomed by Luther.
 Almost immediately, however, a controversy, which had been begun ten years before and been temporarily silenced, broke out more violently than ever.
 Agricola was the first to teach the views which Luther was the first to stigmatize by the name Antinomian, maintaining that while non-Christians were still held to the Mosaic law, Christians were entirely free from it, being under the gospel alone.
 (See also: Law and Gospel).
-After he wrote an attack on Luther shortly after Luther had given him shelter when he was fleeing persecution, Luther had nothing further to do with him.
+The controversy made the two theologians break apart.

+Philip Melanchthon taught that it was necessary to do good works, but they were an outgrowth of faith and not the reason for receiving forgiveness.
+Agricola felt that Melanchthon's view of the law was at odds with Luther's.
+Agricola felt there was no need for the law after justification, possibly ignoring the idea that someone could still fall from faith.
+This may be closer to the Calvinistic view of "Once saved, always saved".